unoplatform/uno/doc/articles/composition.md

 ## Brush Anti-aliasing [GTK/WPF]

-On Skia targets (GTK and WPF), anti-aliasing is disabled by default for brushes, you can request it to be anti-aliased by setting this in your application's constructor:
+On Skia targets (GTK and WPF), anti-aliasing is disabled by default for brushes, You can request it to be anti-aliased by setting this in your application's constructor:

 ```csharp
 #if HAS_UNO